openshift/microshift/docs/user/howto_test_offline.md

 The commands below are meant to be exeuted as the root user.
 Please login as root.
-Make sure the appropriate kubeconfig file is available in your environment so the oc client commands can run as expected
+Make sure the appropriate kubeconfig file is available in your environment so the oc client commands can run as expected.

+Warning: These instructions involve disabling the network interface on the host.
+You will need to access the host directly, not via ssh.
+For VMs, `virsh console` is useful.

 ## MicroShift Configuration